dawidsula26/jnp3/doc/internal/ServiceDescriptionForm.md

 ## Processing (optional)

 Description of how computations are organized in a service.
-This section is unncessary in request-response stateless services, but it can include important information about state-handling or running bath processing.
+This section is unnecessary in request-response stateless services, but it can include important information about state-handling or running bath processing.

 ## API